 In February 2017, the Company moved to a new Head Office in Auckland having reached capacity of its existing offices.
 These modern offices provide a base to meet current requirements and allow flexibility to expand over the coming years.
-The improved working environment has led to a noticeable enhancement in the vibrancy and dynamic of operations financial statements are presented in New Zealand dollars unless otherwise stated.
+The improved working environment has led to a noticeable enhancement in the vibrancy and dynamic of operations.